 Cultures of Gender and Age (COGA)

-Cultures of Gender and Age focuses on providing programming, education, collaboration and networking within three primary sub communities: Fifty Plus, Men and Thirty and Under.
+Cultures of Gender and Age MIG focuses on providing programming, education, collaboration and networking within three primary sub communities: Fifty Plus, Men and Thirty and Under.
+COGA provides a collective voice within the Academy for young practitioners, seasoned members and men in the profession.

 Global MIG (GMIG)